mfelleisen/Bazaar/README.md

 #### The Idea

 Bazaar is a table game.
+Run `raco doc Bazaar`.

 This repository is a framework for programming competitive Bazaar players, a variant of the original Bazaar game.
-Participants design automated players that run on their desktops and connect to a (remote) "Q" server.
+Participants design automated players that run on their desktops and connect to a (remote) Bazaar server.
 This server runs a single game.
 Any misbehavior of a player---non-responsiveness due to bugs or cheating---results in immediate termination.
 So the competition is first about delivering